-CRM's clout comes from sharing certain information so outward facing employees can have full context regarding all external activities of the business.
-As such, the deployment of a solid CRM system is almost a basic requirement to be a highly successful company in today's business world.
+CRM integration's clout comes from sharing certain information so outward-facing employees can have full context regarding all external activities of the business.
+As such, the deployment of a solid ERP- CRM integration is almost a basic requirement to be a highly successful company in today's business world.

-From a top level summary perspective, a CRM provides the following functionality:
+From a top-level summary perspective, CRM integration provides the following functionality:

 - Customer contact information

-- Sales pipeline management including sales process, forecasting, quoting and management reporting dashboards
+- Sales pipeline management including sales process, forecasting, quoting, and management reporting dashboards with CRM integration

 - Marketing campaign automation and management

 - Customer support ticket management, activity, notes, and attachments